tschmal/MLBFantasyStats/README.md

 Services
 --------

-`GET /retrieve/todo` - Sends back an array of match-up titles that need scraping.

-`GET /retrieve/scoring` - Get the list of scoring categories and how much each is worth.
+`GET /services/league/fantasyID/{fantasyID}` - Get all leagues with a particular fantasy ID (thus, all years of that league).

+`GET /services/league/service/{fantasyService}` - Get all leagues for a particular fantasy service.

-`POST /retrieve/new` - Save the league info and scoring category information to the DB.
-Returns JSON of a FullLeague object.
+`POST /services/league` - Retrieve a league and save its basic information to the database.
+Requires URL parameters; see LeagueResource.

-`POST /retrieve/matchups/all` - Save all matchups that were completed or are in progress to the database.

 Ideas for uses
 --------------